Photo Courtesy: Laekuzzaman

 S A M JAHAN

-Shikder Abir Mahmud Jahan, renowned by his news byline Sam Jahan, is a multi-platform journalist currently based in Dhaka.
+Shikder Abir Mahmud Jahan, renowned by his news byline Sam Jahan, is an award-winning multi-platform journalist currently based in Dhaka.

-At different stage of his career, he part-timed for CNN, TRT World, ABC Australia, Voice of America, South China Morning Post and Deutsche Welle.
+At different stages of his career, he part-timed for CNN, TRT World, ABC Australia, Voice of America, South China Morning Post, and Deutsche Welle.

-Sam was an Agence France-Presse (AFP) text-video correspondent for eight years and proudly covered the Rohingya exodus, ongoing climate crises, political turmoils, industrial unrests etc. in the country.
+Sam was an Agence France-Presse (AFP) text-video correspondent for almost eight years and proudly covered the Rohingya exodus, the ongoing climate crisis, political turmoils, industrial unrest, etc. at home and abroad.

 He currently works for Thomson Reuters as a Video Correspondent.